DevTrav/100-days-of-code/log.md

 **Today's Progress**: Pushed two python  Exercism algo solutions to remote.

  **Thoughts:** Today was difficult.
-A close freind lost a family member.
-It was hard to move through coding objectives after the service.
-Going to allow myself to feel this moment and do what I can.
+Longer day since commuting into the office.
+It was hard to move through coding objectives.
+Going to get more sleep and hope this helps to refocus my efforts on larger projects during this time.
 **Link to work:** [Exercism](https://github.com/DevTrav/exercism.git)